m3tac0de/home-assistant-sofabaton-x1s/README.md

 - 🔘 **Dynamic button entities** that match your **currently active activity**
 - ⚙️ **Send key presses**: entity (`remote.<hub>_remote`) per hub for scripts/automations.
 Use the dashboard cards to retrieve the codes you need
 - 💎 **Receive key presses**: “Wifi Commands” configured via the Control Panel card, trigger Actions directly from key presses on the physical remote
+- 🔄 **Fully local backup and restore**: Backup and restore via the Control Panel card, restore a whole hub or add individual devices from a backup
 - 💾 **Capture the hub’s real IR command payloads for sharing, testing, and creating new commands**: “Blobs” retrieved, tested and saved via the Control Panel card
 - 🔔 **Find Remote** diagnostic button (buzzer)
 - 🟢 **Sensors** for activity, connectivity, app connection, recorded keypress, wifi commands